alphagov/search-api/docs/adding-new-fields.md

 Add your new field to `field_definitions.json`.

-If your field should be valid for any kind of document, you can add it to `base_document_type.json`.
-Otherwise, add it to the appropriate JSON file under `document_types`.
+If your field should be valid for any kind of document, you can add it to `base_elasticsearch_type.json`.
+Otherwise, add it to the appropriate JSON file under `elasticsearch_types`.

 ### Integration testing